[ x ]

 Why did it take MS so long to start getting their act together?
 They have enough money to hire the best programmers in the world.
 Maybe because money is not a sufficient motivation.
 Linus Torvalds and hundreds of other contributors from around the world contributed to Linux, a free and open source operating system, because of a love for the project and a desire to freely share what they have produced.

-I have no problem with Mac OS X. I even have a Mac although I have not used it for several months.
-(My Mac, a G3, died.
-I'll get another one sometime, probably a laptop.)
-OS X has a Unix (BSD) core.
+OS X has a Unix (BSD) at its heart.
 A great improvement over earlier releases.
 Apple has done some good things.
 Unfortunately they did not open up their hardware to other manufacturers to make 3rd-party add-ons.
 Also there prices have been higher than Intel-like boxes.
 Too many people shop on price and don't consider quality.
 A friend of mine once said, "Only rich people can afford cheap funiture."
-Be patient, save your money, and buy good stuff.
+Be patient, save your money (now there is a concept that could go a long way), and buy good stuff.
 You will be better off in the long run.

 Two heads are better than one